 - Examine the disk itself (through the box) under high magnification.
 Scuffs or marring may be visible on a used disk from insertion into a Famicom Disk drive.

-- Examine the front of the seal under a bright incandescent flood lamp.
+- Examine the front of the seal under a bright halogen light.
 The silver background should shine with a slight iridescence.
 At just the right angle, there should be a faint blue halo near the right edge of Diskun, and a faint green halo near the bottom of Diskun.
 At a different angle, there should be a blue halo effect on one edge of the seal itself, and a yellow halo effect on the opposite edge.
 All of these are caused by the screen printing process Nintendo used on these seals.

 - Original Nintendo seals should measure appx.
 13/16″, while Nintendo replacement seals (much more rare) will measure 1/16″ larger (7/8″).
 Not much is known about these replacement seals, but a few have been found in the wild.
 It is thought these may have been given to dealers to replace damaged or broken seals from games that were damaged or opened.
 They were not likely authorized for use on returned games, but no information is available from Nintendo to verify their proper use.

 - Examine the front of the seal using a 365nm UV light with yellow glasses (practice appropriate safety precautions for UV light).
 The UV light will fluoresce the VOID under-printing in the seal.
 This can be seen very faintly under bright sunlight, however is more pronounced under UV.

 - Examine the seal’s edges under the same 365nm UV light; finding traces of glue residue at the edge, or tiny fibers caught underneath the seal are a sign that the seal had lifted at one point, and since been re-glued.
-Given the age of these seals, it may be considered an acceptable repair, depending on the price of the item, if it can be confirmed to have remained unopened.
+Given the age of these seals, it may be considered an acceptable repair, if disclosed, and depending on the price of the item, if it can be confirmed to have remained unopened.

 - Examine the disk surface by shining a 365nm UV light through the box, at an angle so that it doesn’t reflect back into your eyes.
 Any trace of biologicals, such as sweat or dead skin, will fluoresce on the disk’s surface if the disk was handled outside of the box at some point.
 The NINTENDO lettering at the top of the disk is particularly susceptible to this due to the edges and cavities.
 This can be useful when inspecting game boxes whose seal is intact, but the glue has dried sufficiently to be loose from the box.
 Occasionally, a few very tiny fragments of dust may have made it into a sealed box and will fluoresce.
-These typically look whiter, while biologicals or oils often fluoresce with an orange or blue hue.
+These typically look whiter, while biologicals, fibers or oils often fluoresce with an orange or blue hue.
 Unfortunately you would need to blow in a powder to get most fingerprints to fluoresce, which could damage the disk.
 UV light can also be shone into the box through the corners at an angle to illuminate any dust, oils, or biologicals on the printed materials.